UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-dplyr.md

-# This lesson should replace lessons 4-7; Data structures to Control Flow

-In this course we will focus on tabular data - such as data from a spreadsheet or a csv file.
-We will focus on manipulating and exploring data using the [tidyverse](http://tidyverse.org/).
-This is a collection of packages that are designed to work well together.
-Although much of the tidyverse's functionality exists in base R, or in other libraries, the tidyverse provides a more modern and streamlined approach to data-analysis, and deals with some of the idiosyncracies of base R.
+We used the `readr` package to load tabular data into a tibble within R.  The `readr` package is part of a family of packages known as the   [tidyverse](http://tidyverse.org/).
+As with `readr`, much of of the functionality of the `tidyverse` already exists in base R, or in other libraries.
+What differentiates the tidyverse from a mixture of base R and ad-hoc libraries is that it its packages are designed to work well togeher.
+They provide a modern and streamlined approach to data-analysis, and deal with some of the idiosyncracies of base R.

-We install the tidyverse like any other R package:
+If yuu are using a university PC the tidyverse should already be installed.
+If not, it can be installed like any other R package:

 ~~~